 Northeast Lantern was founded in 1987 when a young craftsman, Gordon Heal, fulfilled his dream of opening his own craft shop to produce quality solid brass and copper lighting fixtures with colonial characteristics at a reasonable price.
 Northeast Lantern's craftsmen currently produce fixtures in a modern facility in Exeter, New Hampshire.

 Oriental Danny has been a source to the trade for many years, specializing in fine table lamps and decorative accessories for the home.

 Simon Pearce opened his first glass blowing workshop in Ireland in 1971; in 1981, after a full renovation of a mill in Quechee, VT., Simon moved his operation to the US.
-Since then, the Simon Pearce product line has expanded to include not only tableware and accessories, but also lighting products and pottery.
-Well known in the northeast, the Simon Pearce name is gaining wider recognition through out the US.
+Since then, the Simon Pearce product line has expanded to include not only tableware and accessories but also lighting products and pottery.
+Well known in the northeast, the Simon Pearce name is gaining wider recognition throughout the US.
+Shop Simon Pearce Lighting

 Uttermost, headquartered in Rocky Mount, VA was founded in 1974.
-It continues to be a family owned and operated company with Mac Cooper the current President and CEO.
+It continues to be a family-owned and operated company with Mac Cooper the current President and CEO.
 The company's mission is to manufacture and sell great home accessories at reasonable prices.
+Shop Uttermost Lamps

 Established in 1987, Visual Comfort & Co. is a leading producer of quality designer lighting.
 They pride themselves on their ability to combine design and mechanics, touch, sculpture and sight to create a lighting product that is both inspirational and useful - the ultimate combination of function and form.